Watch Lance Bass Epically Bust Out *NSYNC Choreography for #ItsGonnaBeMay - E! Online

 Timberlake exited stage left to pursue a career as a solo artist and *NSYNC went on a "temporary hiatus," never recording together again.

 "Me and the guys were never on bad terms at all," Bass said during a September episode of Inside of You With Michael Rosenbaum.
 "It's just, you know, life goes on and you have more interests and you have to focus on your careers and it's great.
 The thing I was most disappointed in was not just Justin leaving the band.
-It's that our whole team, our record label, our management, everything like that, they all knew.
+It's that our whole team—our record label, our management, everything like that—they all knew.
 They all knew it was over for three years before they told me.
 So, for three years, I'm sitting there getting ready for a new album as everyone else knows we're moving on."

 @lance